si-medbif/SIRE516/Team_Assignments/Survival_plot/README.md

 In the biomedical field, the survival analysis is often used to analyze an efficacy of drugs or vaccines.
 For example, the survival analysis can be used to assessed the efficacy of SARS-CoV-2 vaccine by observing how many vaccinees got infected and how long after the vaccination compared to the placebo group.
 For more information about survival analysis, please refer to Shreffler J, Huecker MR. Survival Analysis.
 [Updated 2021 May 30].
 In: StatPearls [Internet].
 Treasure Island (FL): StatPearls Publishing; 2021 Jan-.
 Available from: https://www.ncbi.nlm.nih.gov/books/NBK560604/

 ## Assignment
 You will reproduce Figure 2G of Suputtamongkol et al., (https://pubmed.ncbi.nlm.nih.gov/33462580/).
 This figure demonstrates the efficacy of ivermectin in reducing dengue virus nonstructural protein 1 (NS1) in patients.
-The data set is available in this repository with minor modifications.
+The data set is available in this repository with minor modifications (IVM.csv).
 You survival plot (Kaplan-Meier plot) must contains:
 - The p-value is derived from log-rank test.
 - Censored marks for the patients with no NS1 clearance.
 - Life table is optional (The part of plot showing "Number at risk").